 Be sure to scroll down... there may be more than one question on this page!

-Back to your question about vinyl tile, for a complete repair the toilet should be removed, all rotten flooring should be completely cut out and replaced with new plywood.
+For a complete repair the toilet should be removed, all rotten flooring should be completely cut out and replaced with new plywood.
 Only then can you be sure that you will have a long lasting repair.

 But if you only have a "depression" as opposed to an actual hole, you might be able to utilize a floor "leveling compound" such as Level Best from Savogran (online at http://www.savogran.com ) to smooth the surface prior to tiling.
 The surface must be totally dry and free of dust and loose material.